Donders-Institute/bidscoin/README.md

 - [x] Multi-coil data
 - [ ] Stimulus / behavioural logfiles

+Are you a python programmer with an interest in BIDS who knows all about GE and / or Philips data?
+Are you experienced with parsing stimulus presentation log-files?
+Or do you have ideas to improve the this toolkit or its documentation?
+Have you come across bugs?
+Then you are highly encouraged to provide feedback or contribute to this project on (https://github.com/Donders-Institute/bidscoin)[https://github.com/Donders-Institute/bidscoin].

 ## BIDScoin tutorial
 This tutorial is specific for researchers from the DCCN and makes use of data-sets stored on its central file-system.
 However, it should not be difficult to use (at least part of) this tutorial for other data-sets as well.

-1. Activate the bidscoin environment and create a tutorial playground folder in your home directory by executing these bash commands:
+1. **Preparation.** Activate the bidscoin environment and create a tutorial playground folder in your home directory by executing these bash commands:
    ```
    module add bidscoin/1.4
    source activate /opt/bidscoin